-Opportunities for school-based apprenticeships and traineeships are available, and we would support students in their pursuit of these employment and training opportunities.
-School-based apprenticeships and traineeships (SATs) require one day out of school each week.
-Students should speak with the Careers and Training Centre if they are interested in an opportunity of this nature.
+School based apprenticeships and traineeships can contribute to a student's senior education plan.
+The College support's students in their pursuit of these employment and training opportunities.
+School based apprenticeships and traineeships (SATs) require one day out of school each week.
+Students should speak with the Careers Centre if they are interested in an opportunity of this nature.